Table of Contents

-If you were to think of a defining image for microphones— the archetypal microphone, if you will— you’d probably think of a body with an unassuming black barrel topped by a silver, ball-shaped metal grille that was guarding the capsule.
+The Shure SM58 Microphone is probably the defining image for microphones, the archetypal microphone if you will, with an unassuming black barrel topped by a silver, ball-shaped metal grille that was guarding the capsule.
 This is the microphone that we draw as children and think of as adults.
 It’s the microphone that Shure made famous worldwide: the SM58.

 The Shure SM58 is the industry standard when it comes to mics for live vocal performances.
 It’s a handheld dynamic, cardioid mic that has graced stages everywhere from small towns in the American heartland to big cities in Asia.
 This legendary microphone has seen over half a century of use, and it has musicians and performers coming back to it again and again.

-What makes the Shure SM58 such an enduring, classic microphone?
-What is it about this mic that has made it, along with the Shure SM57, one of the best-selling microphones in the world?
-If you want to take a deeper look at the Shure SM58 specs, and the SM 58 performance, then check out the rest of the review below.
+What makes the Shure SM 8 such an enduring, classic device?
+What about the SM58 that has made it, along with the Shure SM57, one of the best-selling microphones in the world?
+If you want to take a deeper look at the Shure SM58 specs, and the SM58 performance, then check out the rest of the review below.

 Sensitivity at 1 kHz Open Circuit Voltage